RocioDure12/Buscador-eventos/README.md

 ## Recipe search app

- This is my 4th project at ADA ITW IT's frontend workshop.
+ This is my 4th project as a student at ADA ITW's frontend workshop.

 ### Recipe listing app with the following functionalities:

 - Recipe search consuming a public API (Edanam) using parameters to customize shown results
-- Recipe details (image, calories, ingredients, link to the original recipe post)
+- Recipe details (image, diet labels, ingredients, link to the original recipe post)
 - Dark mode
 - Infinite scroll